-Home » Sales Hiring and Interview Insights Blog » Why You Must Send Follow Up Emails After an Interview
+Home » Sales Hiring and Interview Insights Blog » Best Way to Follow Up After a Sales Interview: Why You Must Send Emails

-I find it remarkable how little effort many candidates put into a career search.
-In my view, if it’s worth the time it takes to prepare for, drive to and interview with a potential employer, it’s worth spending a little extra time to get the details right.
+We find it remarkable how little effort many candidates put into their career search.
+In our view, if it’s worth the time it takes to prepare for, drive to and interview with a potential employer, it’s worth spending a little extra time to get the details right.
 An often overlooked but potentially important detail is to send a follow up “Thank you” note after each interview.
-Below are three reasons why it’s imperative to send one and a few tips on how to craft “Thank you” notes that will help you land an offer.
+Below are three reasons why it’s imperative to send one and a few tips on how to craft “Thank you” notes that will help you land an offer and keep moving forward in your job search.

-In my experience, less than half of candidates send a follow up email after interviewing with a hiring manager.
-Those candidates may be ruining their chances of being selected.
+In our experience, less than half of candidates send a follow up email after interviewing with a hiring manager.
+Acknowledging the company culture in these emails can make a candidate stand out by demonstrating their enthusiasm and alignment with the organization’s values.
+These candidates may be ruining their chances of being selected amongst other candidates.

 Less than half of candidates send a “Follow Up” email after interviewing.

-At the end of a long day of interviewing, the hiring manager is often faced with deciding between 2 candidates.
-The smallest of things, (like a “Thank you” email, for example) can help them make their decision.
+At the end of a long day of interviewing, the hiring manager is often faced with deciding between two-three candidates.
+The first paragraph of a follow-up email after an interview should start with a thank you.
+The smallest of things, (like a “Thank you” email, for example) can help them in their decision-making process.

 A well-written “Thank you” note accomplishes two other goals.
-1) It demonstrates that you can effectively communicate in writing and 2) it shows that you have a sincere interest in the position.
-On multiple occasions I’ve had hiring managers pass on candidates because they didn’t take the time to send a “Thank you” note.
-To paraphrase my clients, “If they won’t follow up with me to get a better job how can I expect them to follow up with prospects?”
-As painful as it was to reload and start a search over, I had to agree with their logic.
-After almost 20 years in the business, I’ve found that most people are on their best behavior during an interview process.
+1) It demonstrates that you can effectively communicate in writing and 2) it enhances your professional brand by showing that you have a sincere interest in the position.
+Utilizing an existing email thread for your follow-up can help keep the conversation organized and maintain continuity.
+On multiple occasions, we’ve had hiring managers pass on candidates because they didn’t take the time to send a “Thank you” note.
+To paraphrase our clients, “If they won’t follow up with me to get a better job how can I expect them to follow up with prospects?”
+As painful as it was to reload and start a search over, we tend to agree with their logic.
+After 25 years in the business, I’ve found that most people are on their best behavior during an interview process, especially when expressing interview in a job.

 Hiring managers often pass on candidates that don’t take the time to send a follow up note.

 Occasionally an interview process can stretch out several weeks between interview steps.
-During this time, a thoughtful and well written “Follow Up” message will keep you top of mind with the hiring manager and demonstrate your follow up skills.
+Meaningful conversations during this time can help build professional relationships and demonstrate your skills.
+A thoughtful and well written “Follow Up” message will keep you top of mind with the hiring manager and demonstrate your follow up skills.
 An extreme example of this was a sales professional that we placed with one of our clients after a 5 month long interview process (normally their process takes 5 weeks).
 The hiring manager had an overhire position that he had the green light to fill.
 With his team well above quota, he was taking his time to find the perfect candidate.
-Greg (my candidate) was “100% in” with the opportunity and followed up with the hiring manager every 2 weeks like clockwork.
-With each message, Greg would share a potential prospect that he came across or a thought on how he could capitalize on the opportunity were it give to him.
+Greg (our candidate) was “100% in” with the opportunity and followed up with the hiring manager every 2 weeks like clockwork.
+With each message, Greg would share a potential prospect that he came across or a thought on how he could capitalize on the opportunity were it given to him.
 Greg eventually won my client over.
 More importantly, Greg ended his first year with them as their “Rookie of the Year” and increased his income by over $60,000.

-This brings me to a few tips on how to write a Follow Up email after the interview to increase your odds of receiving a job offer.
+This brings us to a few tips on how to write a Follow Up email after the interview to increase your odds of receiving a job offer.

-1. As classy as a handwritten “Thank You” note is, timing is key.
-Always send an email within 24 hours of an interview.
+1. As classy as a handwritten “Thank You” note is, timing is key and you don’t have the time to wait for mail to arrive.
+Always send an email within 4 hours of an interview.
 A best practice would be to send the email the evening of the day that you interviewed.
-This will put your message in front of the hiring manager(s) while they are stilling grappling with who will make the cut.
+This will put your message in front of the hiring manager(s) while they are still grappling with who will make the cut.

 2. Address concerns or opportunities that were uncovered in the interview.

-3. Send a “Thank you” email to each person that you interviewed with (yes, get a business card from each person you meet so you’ll have their email).
+3. Send a “Thank you” email to each person that you interviewed with (yes, get a business card from each person you meet in the interviews are in person).
 Send them a message via Linkedin if they didn’t give you their business card.

 4. Keep your message short, professional and to the point.